World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Experiments

 \textbf{Video Quality} Since the generated frames serve as the major visual observations for the policy, in order to maintain the stable behavior of VLA, ensuring high visual fidelity is crucial.
 As indicated in Table~\ref{tab:video-quality}, \ourmethod world model achieves high-quality generation results across both simulation and real-world scenarios, yielding high-fidelity results with negligible structural and perceptual distortion.
 The consistency between the LIBERO and real-world metrics demonstrates that our world model generalizes effectively across different environments, providing a reliable visual foundation for downstream policy rollouts.

 \textbf{Generation Accuracy} A critical requirement for a world simulator is the ability to faithfully reflect the causal consequences of an action trajectory.
 While pixel-level metrics like MSE provide a baseline, a more robust evaluation measures the alignment between generated and ground-truth outcomes.
 To this end, we categorize the final state of each trajectory as either a success or failure and calculate the alignment rate—the percentage of samples where the predicted outcome matches the ground truth.
-Since our world model simultaneously generates video frames and scalar rewards, we report two distinct alignment metrics: \begin{itemize}[nosep] \item \textit{Visual Alignment}: This measures the faithfulness of the pixel-level generation.
-Success or failure is determined by evaluating the final generated video frames to judge the task outcome. \item \textit{Reward Alignment}: This measures the accuracy of the world model’s internal reward head.
+Since our world model simultaneously generates video frames and scalar rewards, we report two distinct alignment metrics: \begin{itemize}[nosep] \item \textit{Visual Alignment}: Measures the faithfulness of the pixel-level generation.
+Success or failure is determined by evaluating the final generated video frames to judge the task outcome. \item \textit{Reward Alignment}: Measures the world model reward prediction.
 A predicted trajectory is classified as a success if the generated reward exceeds a threshold of $0.9$. \end{itemize}

-As shown in Table~\ref{tab:generation-accuracy}, our method effectively distinguishes between successful and failed trajectories across both LIBERO and real-world scenarios, achieving an average alignment accuracy exceeding 80\% for both metrics.
+As shown in Table~\ref{tab:generation-accuracy}, our method effectively distinguishes between successful and failed trajectories across both simulation and real-world scenarios, achieving an average alignment accuracy exceeding 80\% for both metrics.
 Furthermore, the outcomes classified via reward alignment are highly consistent with those from visual alignment.
-This strong correlation underscores the reliability of the internal reward prediction head and demonstrates that its learned success criteria are well-aligned with human judgment.
+This strong correlation underscores the reliability of the internal reward prediction head and demonstrates its learned success criteria are well-aligned with human judgment.